jackmoody11/stockscore/README.rst

 Built With
 ----------

-Python 3 and some great third party modules (see `requirements.txt`_ for more details).
+Python 3 and some great third party modules (see `requirements.txt`_ for full list).

 Contributing
 ------------